step-security/harden-runner/README.md

 ## Discussions

 - If you have questions or ideas, please use [discussions](https://github.com/step-security/harden-runner/discussions).
-- For support for Self-Hosted runners and Private repositories, email support@stepsecurity.io.
+- For support for self-hosted runners and private repositories, email support@stepsecurity.io.
 - If you use a different CI/CD Provider (e.g. Jenkins, Gitlab CI, etc), and would like to use Harden Runner in your environment, please email interest@stepsecurity.io

 ## How does it work?